Causes of Neck Pain from a Car Accident

-No matter how insignificant it may seem any form of an accident will carry a certain degree of danger.
+No matter how insignificant it may seem, any form of an accident will carry a certain degree of danger.

-There's a jerking motion that takes place that can result in back and neck injuries.
+There's a jerking motion that takes place that can result in neck injuries.
 These pains can occur to either the spinal discs or the facet joints.
 The speed and impact that takes place aren't fit for the spinal column.

 As a result, aches, pains, ruptures, cracks, fissures, and other ailments can occur.